-- Although there are several countries such as France and Germany that do have requirements for teachers that include a 4-year university degree, there are still some good options for those who do not possess one.
+Although there are several countries in Europe that have requirements for teachers that include a 4-year university degree, there are still some good options for those who do not possess one.
 Spain and Italy are both very popular destinations that have no official requirement for degrees.
-Other good options include the Czech Republic, Turkey, and Russia.
+Other good options include the Czech Republic and Russia.